 Days after fining Google a whopping €4.3 billion due to its breach of antitrust rules, the EU commission has now cracked down on four major companies, Philips, Denon & Marantz, Asus, and Pioneer, for the violation of the same.
 The four companies have been charged a combined fine of €111 million based on allegations of “imposing fixed or minimum resale prices on their online retailers in breach of EU competition rules”, states the Commission’s official press release.

 The four companies had allegedly partaken in “fixed or minimum resale price maintenance (RPM)”, thereby restricting the online retailers’ ability to fix their own retail prices based on market conditions.
-In most cases, online retailers fix the prices of retail goods using pricing algorithms which automatically adapt retail prices to those prices set by their competitors.
-However, the intervention of the manufacturers not only affected the manner in which the retailers went about conducting their businesses but also affected overall online prices for the respective consumer electronics products; thereby increasing the prices of consumer products by a wide margin.
+In most cases, online retailers fix the prices of retail goods using pricing algorithms that automatically adapt retail prices to those prices set by their competitors.
+However, the manufacturers’ intervention not only affected how the retailers conducted their businesses but also affected overall online prices for the respective consumer electronics products, thereby increasing the prices of consumer products by a wide margin.

 The official press release throws light on the problem caused by the companies’ intervention in the following statement: “The price interventions limited effective price competition between retailers and led to higher prices with an immediate effect on consumers.”